 Building water leaders

 We have also engaged community members themselves to work along with the licensed plumber to carry out follow-up activities for ensuring water connections to communities.
 We believe that in addition to the training sessions and workshops we conduct with support of funding from the Global Greengrants, this engagement has further enhanced distribution of knowledge about water access and policy in general to people within informal communities of Mumbai.
-So far we have been able to get 298 applications (each application reaching a group of 5 households), taking the total tally of households given access to water to approximately 1500 through the newly introduced water for all policy of the MCGM.
+So far, we have been able to get 1000 applications (each application reaching a group of 5 households).
 This has been made possible through the undeterred and courageous work of all members of the PHS with support and facilitation of the PHS conveners.
-These applications have come from 23 informal settlements spanning across seven administrative wards of Mumbai (E, M/E, H/W, K/W, P/S, P/N, R/C).
+These applications have come from 72 informal settlements spanning across various administrative wards of Mumbai.
 This indicates our commitment to continue to spread across the city and reach the neediest locations so that we can help them gain access to water from the state authorities.

 Strengthening the grassroot voices

 We have also been undertaken with academic institutions like the TISS School of Media and Cultural Studies to equip the youth to communicate their stories through digital media.
 With the help of faculty and students from the School of Media and Cultural Studies at the Tata Institute of Social Sciences, we organised four community media workshops with youth of the informal communities that we work with.
 The basics of filmmaking was taught to young girls and boys in 4 locations of Mandala, Transit camp and Bhim Nagar in an interactive manner.
 The links for the videos can be found here and here.